The ripple effect is a powerful phenomenon.

 - The presentation was compelling because the presenter put effort into its preparation and delivery.

-Will this happen?
+Will this ripple effect happen?
 I don’t know.
 Could it happen?
 Absolutely.
 And keep in mind that this is just one possible scenario of the effect of one presentation on one member of an audience and the impact that it had on one little girl.
-In my scenario, if you factor in the other members of the audience (and other audiences) and all the other children who are vaccinated as a result, the mind begins to boggle with all the exciting possibilities.
+If you factor in the other members of the audience (and other audiences) and all the other children who are vaccinated as a result, the mind begins to boggle with all the exciting possibilities.